Institute of Engineering and Technology, DAVV: Academics

-The Entreprenership Cell with the motto of Think.
-Feel.
-Collaborate. organises various flagship events, competitions and sessions for the students.
-Currently it works on 2 fronts the Entrepreneurship & Innovation part and the Technical part under the name of Tech Club, IET DAVV.

-The E-Cell functions under the Incubation Center ACIIE under the guidance of Dr. Shashi Prakash.

-Aakshank

-AAKSHANK is an annual cultural festival on campus.
+The institute started to offer B.Tech in Computer Science and Business System in partnership with TCS.

+The admission to B.E/B.Tech is through the JEE (Main) exam.

 Invento

 Invento is the annual technical festival of the Institute Of Engineering And Technology, DAVV which is held in August and September.
 It is organized by the students and the members of IET DAVV.
 Invento is a two-day event on the campus with workshops, competitions, lectures, conferences, exhibitions, performances and various other events.

 Former to Invento, Phoenix was the annual technological festival organized by the IET DAVV in 2009–2011.